-Stockton Dog Bite Attorney
+Stockton Dog Bite Lawyer

 While most dog owners believe their dog would not hurt a soul, numerous people are attacked by dogs each year.
 Many of those victims are children.
 And, quite often, dogs attack for no reason at all.

 Unprovoked dog attacks may occur because of the dog's natural aggressive predisposition, or it may be due to an illness or condition the dog has, such as rabies.
 In such situations, an experienced Stockton dog bite attorney can help injured parties hold owners financially accountable for the damages their pets have caused under California law.

 Here are the breeds that are considered dangerous: